-Exploring Boundaries: Different Types Of Open Relationships
+Exploring Boundaries: Different Types of Open Relationships

 Heterosexual and LGBTQ+ relationships are the most popular types of romantic partnerships existing in the modern world.
 However, there are alternative relationships many feel shy to talk about — open or non-monogamy relationships.
 If you feel this is the type of union you want deeply in your soul, you have to learn more about it to prepare.